 - Open admission campus of the Missouri State University system

 - 8 countries

 - 96% of 2016 graduates were satisfied with the quality of instruction at Missouri State-West Plains

 Missouri State University-West Plains empowers students to achieve personal success and to enrich their local and global communities.
 As a two-year public institution, we provide accessible, affordable and quality educational opportunities.

 At Missouri State-West Plains, we believe if students make a good faith effort and follow simple, proven techniques, they should be successful in their studies.
 This belief is the basis for the Missouri State-West Plains Education Guarantee.

 Why Choose Missouri State-West Plains?

-At Missouri State University-West Plains, you'll discover what we’ve known for over 50 years – big opportunities come in small packages!
+At Missouri State University-West Plains, you'll discover what we've known for more than 50 years – big opportunities come in small packages!